You need to have an appointment to visit the Paulsgrove HWRC and reuse sales area.

 Dates further than 7 days ahead will show as unavailable.

 If you want to use your own van/works van, please ensure you have a permit from Portsmouth City Council to visit the Paulsgrove site.
-You cannot use a Hampshire permit to enter the Paulsgrove site.
+You can’t use a Hampshire permit to enter the Paulsgrove site.
 Permits to use the Paulsgrove site are for Portsmouth residents only.
-Residents outside of Portsmouth cannot get a permit to visit the Paulsgrove site and will need to get a Hampshire permit to visit other Hampshire sites.
+Residents outside of Portsmouth can’t get a permit to visit the Paulsgrove site and will need to get a Hampshire permit to visit other Hampshire sites.

 Other Hampshire sites have different specifications.
 If you would like to visit another site in Hampshire please visit Hampshire County Council for details.